-This work is dedicated to the people of Fairbanks-past, present and future,
+This work is dedicated to the people of Fairbanks-past,

 and in memory of the Northern Commercial Company Building